aashnajc1/Customer-Segmentation/README.md

 In this the dataset was taken from kaggle.
 It's called Mall_customers.csv

 It contains information about the of customers shopping in a mall.
-We apply customer segmentation on the data in order to f igure out the customer patterns and take business decisions accordingly.
+We apply customer segmentation on the data in order to figure out the customer patterns and take business decisions accordingly.

+The clustering algorithm divides the dataset into 5 clusters.